fspconsulting/Semantic-Kernel-Plugin-Demo/README.md

-# AZ OpenAI post-hackathon template
+# Semantic Kernel Plugin Demo

 This was made after 4.5 hours in FSP's first hackathon.